imagej/pyimagej/README.md

 ## Requirements

-    imagej_server:
-    - requests
-    - Pillow

-Use `pip install -r server_requirements.txt` to install requirements for server.
+The imagej.server module has its own requirements:

+* `requests` is required to communicate with the ImageJ server.
-`Pillow` is required for the imagej.server module's `IJ.show()` function.
+* `pillow` is required for the `imagej.server.IJ.show()` function.
-In addition, `display` or `xv` needs to exist in your system to view the image.
+  In addition, `display` or `xv` must be available to view the image.

 ## Usage